 CDC20 has been proposed to exhibit an oncogenic role in a number of cancers including prostate cancer [14].
-Indeed, biochemical recurrence-free survival is lower in patients with high levels of CDC20 compared to patients with low CDC20 expression [15].
-CDC20 itself is a target for ubiquitination by the E3 ligase SPOP, which is commonly mutated and non-functional in prostate cancers, providing an explanation for elevated CDC20 levels [16].
+Indeed, biochemical recurrence free survival is lower in patients with high levels of CDC20 compared to patients with low CDC20 expression [15].
+CDC20 itself is a target for ubiquitination by the E3 ligase SPOP, which is commonly mutated and non-functional in prostate cancers providing an explanation for elevated CDC20 levels [16].
 Furthermore, CDC20 expression is associated with resistance to docetaxel [16,17] and is implicated in the wnt/Beta-catenin pathway which is oncogenic in advanced prostate cancer [17,18].

-The aim of this study was two-fold; the first aim was to use pathway analysis to provide further evidence that KMT5A regulates oncogenic pathways and is a valid therapeutic target in prostate cancer and the second was to identify individual genes that are regulated by KMT5A in a model of castration-resistant prostate cancer as potential biomarkers for KMT5A activity.
-Indeed, we show that a number of oncogenic pathways are down-regulated upon KMT5A knockdown and we identified and validated CDC20 as a KMT5A-regulated gene.
+The aim of this study was two-fold; first to use pathway analysis to provide further evidence that KMT5A regulates oncogenic pathways and is a valid therapeutic target in prostate cancer and secondly, to identify individual genes that are regulated by KMT5A in a model of castration resistant prostate cancer as potential biomarkers for KMT5A activity.
+Indeed, we show that a number of oncogenic pathways are downregulated upon KMT5A knockdown and we identified and validated CDC20 as a KMT5A regulated gene.

-2. Materials and Methods
+Materials and Methods